Bob McCreary

-Bobby Joe McCreary (born June 20, 1939) is a former American football offensive tackle in the National Football League (NFL) for the Dallas Cowboys.
-He also was a member of the Calgary Stampeders in the Canadian Football League (CFL).
-He played college football at Wake Forest University.
+Bobby Joe McCreary (born June 20, 1939) is an American former professional football player who was an offensive tackle for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Wake Forest Demon Deacons.
+He also played professionally for the Calgary Stampeders in the Canadian Football League (CFL).

 Early years

 McCreary attended Hudson High School in Hudson, North Carolina.
 Although he never played football before his freshman season, he developed into an honorable-mention All-state football player as a senior.
 He also played basketball.

 McCreary accepted a football scholarship from Wake Forest University.
-After sustaining a career-threatening knee injury as a freshman in 1958 (torn medial collateral ligament), he recovered to become a two-way tackle.
+After sustaining a career-threatening knee injury as a freshman in 1958 (torn medial collateral ligament), he recovered to become a two-way offensive and defensive tackle.

 Professional career

 San Francisco 49ers

-McCreary was selected by the San Francisco 49ers in the fifth round (65th overall) of the 1961 NFL Draft.
+McCreary was selected by the San Francisco 49ers in the fifth round (65th overall) of the 1961 NFL draft.
 He was waived on September 4.

 Dallas Cowboys

 On September 6, 1961, McCreary was signed by the Dallas Cowboys.
 He began the season on the taxi squad, before being promoted to the active roster on October 20.
 McCreary appeared in nine games, with four starts at right tackle.
 He was released on September 3, 1962.